-VT.
-LBR 4002-3.
+RULE 4002-3.
 CURRENT CONTACT INFORMATION.

-(a) Debtors.

-Throughout a bankruptcy case, the debtor has a continuing duty to keep the Clerk's Office informed of the debtor's current mailing address.
-If a debtor's address changes during the course of the bankruptcy case, the debtor must promptly file a statement of address change with the Clerk.
-See Vt.
-LB Form M.

-(b) Pro Se Parties.

-A debtor or creditor who appears in a bankruptcy case without an attorney (i.e., a pro se party) must comply with paragraph (a) above, and also provide the Clerk's Office with a current telephone number (if any), and a current e-mail address (if any).
-If the mailing address, telephone number, or e-mail address changes during the course of the debtor's bankruptcy case, the pro se party must promptly file a statement of change with the Clerk.
-See Vt.
-LB Form M.
+- (a) Debtors.
+The debtor has a continuing duty to keep the Clerk's Office informed of the debtor's current mailing address.
+If a debtor's address changes during the bankruptcy case, the debtor must promptly file a statement of address change with the Clerk.
+See Local Form M. - (b) Pro Se Parties.
+A debtor or creditor who appears in a bankruptcy case without an attorney (pro se party) must comply with paragraph (a) above, and provide the Clerk's Office with a current telephone number and e-mail address (if any).
+If the mailing address, telephone number, or e-mail address changes during the debtor's bankruptcy case, the pro se party must promptly file a statement of change with the Clerk.
+See Local Form M.

-VT.
-LBR 4003-1.
+RULE 4003-1.
 EXEMPTIONS.

-Property claimed as exempt in Official Form B106C ("Schedule C: The Property You Claim as Exempt (Individuals)") of a bankruptcy petition must be specific; general descriptions, such as "automobile," "various," or "common stock" are not sufficient.
+Property claimed as exempt in Official Form B106C ("Schedule C: The Property You Claim as Exempt (Individuals)") must be specific; general descriptions, such as "automobile," "various," or "common stock" are not sufficient.
 The debtor must also set forth on Official Form B106C the statutory citations including the relevant subsections authorizing an exemption together with the value claimed as exempt.
 In a joint case, the debtors must separately identify the exemptions claimed by each debtor.
-See Vt.
-LBR 1015-1(a)(1).
+See Local Rule 1015-1(a)(1).
+All objections premised on violations of this local rule shall be filed within the times prescribed in Bankruptcy Rule 4003(b).

-VT.
-LBR 4003-2.
+RULE 4003-2.
 AVOIDING JUDICIAL LIENS THAT IMPAIR AN EXEMPTION.

-(a) Motion to Avoid a Judicial Lien under § 522(f) in a Chapter 7 or 12 Case.
+- (a) Motion to Avoid a Judicial Lien under § 522(f) in a Chapter 7 or 12 Case.
 In a chapter 7 case, a motion to avoid a judicial lien that impairs an exemption must be filed before the case is closed.
-In a chapter 12 case, this type of motion must be filed in time to be heard at or before the date of the confirmation hearing.
-In both instances, the debtor must attach to the motion a copy of the judgment order with proof of perfection and include in the motion:

-- (1) a clear description of the property subject to the lien in question, - (2) the value of the property, - (3) the basis for the property valuation, - (4) the name and address of each entity that holds a lien of record against the property and the recording reference for each lien (including town, book, page and date of recording),

-- (5) the amount due on each lien, - (6) the amount of the claimed exemption, and - (7) the basis for alleging the lien to be avoided is a judicial lien.

-(b) Identification of Judicial Liens Subject to Avoidance in a Chapter 12 Plan.
+In a chapter 12 case, the motion must be filed in time to be heard at or before the date of the confirmation hearing.
+In both instances, the debtor must attach to the motion a copy of the judgment order with proof of perfection and include in the motion: - (1) a clear description of the property subject to the lien in question, - (2) the value of the property, - (3) the basis for the property valuation, - (4) the name and address of each entity that holds a lien of record against the property and the recording reference for each lien (including town, book, page and date of recording), - (5) the amount due on each lien, - (6) the amount of the claimed exemption, and - (7) the basis for alleging the lien to be avoided is a judicial lien. - (b) Identification of Judicial Liens Subject to Avoidance in a Chapter 12 Plan.
 In a chapter 12 case, the debtor must (1) identify in the chapter 12 plan any judicial lien they seek to avoid under § 522(f), (2) include in their list of unsecured debt the amount of the claim underlying that lien, and (3) include that claim in their projection of the minimum dividend for general unsecured creditors.
 The debtor must specify the treatment of the lien and underlying debt in both the chapter 12 plan and the confirmation order.